mgchoi239/mgchoi239/README.md

 # Min's Repo 👨‍💻

-Hi, my name is Min, and I recently graduated from UC Berkeley with a major in Math 🧮 and a concentration in Computer Science 💻.
+Hi, my name is Min.
+I recently graduated from UC Berkeley with a major in Math 🧮 and a concentration in Computer Science 💻.

 My current focus revolves around backend development and database management.
 In my two most recent internship experiences, I had the chance to contribute to the development of backend APIs (Samsung Electronics) and an end-to-end service (Addepar).
 These opportunities allowed me to broaden my expertise to encompass both backend systems and their associated database management.